mcicolella/awesome-lora-lorawan/README.md

 ## Libraries

 - [Arduino example sketches](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino#arduino-example-sketches) - The example sketches, in increasing level of complexity, will show how simple, yet effective, low-cost LoRa IoT device can be programmed
+- [Arduino-LMIC library](https://github.com/mcci-catena/arduino-lmic) - This repository contains the IBM LMIC (LoraMAC-in-C) library, slightly modified to run in the Arduino environment, allowing using the SX1272, SX1276 transceivers and compatible modules (such as some HopeRF RFM9x modules and the Murata LoRa modules)
 - [DeviceHive LoRa gateway](https://github.com/devicehive/lora-gateway) - This project implements LoRa gateway using DeviceHive cloud service
 - [LoRaArduino](https://github.com/lupyuen/LoRaArduino) - Arduino code for connecting to LoRa IoT gateway at Temasek Polytechnic
 - [LoRa Python library](https://github.com/mayeranalytics/pySX127x) -  Python interface to the Semtech SX1276/7/8/9